jptacek/JPtacek.com/src/documents/2014/03/modest-proposal-for-time/index.html.md

 economy already is driven by the time when business happens, not when we want it to happen.

 Many folks may think the idea of a single time zone in the states is crazy talk, and it probably is.
-As a country, we tend to be obstinate to change and prefer to clint to the way things have been done.
+As a country, we tend to be obstinate to change and prefer to cling to the way things have been done (I am looking at you Metric System conversion).
 However, time marches and on, and more importantly, our economy marches on.
 It wasn’t until commerce became widespread, that the concept of time (or more exactly, time keeping) became prevalent.
 Our economy though has moved past local time, it has moved global.
 The reality is that countries like China are already ahead of us here, with a single time that spans five time zones.
 One needs to only look at the image of the differing morass of